marina601/discover-malta/README.md

 -   Google map route overview for each trip on the trip_detail page
 -   Weather API to let the user check the weather when they are booking a trip
 -   Give the user option to log in with their social media accounts
--   About Page
--   Functionality to give a specific trip the number of tickets available for a specific day.
+-   Functionality to check the day and ticket number availability based on a specific date and then number of tickets available for that day.
--   Set specific days for a trip to be available
+-   Set specific days for a trip to be available.
 -   Implement last-minute category functionality, which would work on the condition whether a provider would like to sell more tickets on a specific day and give the user a specific % of the discount.
--   Subscription to a newsletter, where the user will be able to receive an email with weekly offers
+-   Subscription to a newsletter, where the user will be able to receive an email with weekly offers.
--   Availability for a user to add tickets to their calendar
+-   Availability for a user to add tickets to their calendar.

 ##### back to [content](#table-of-content)

-## Technology Used
+## Technologies Used

-### Language Used
+### Languages Used

 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)
 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)